jessecaunter/python-level-0/README.md

 ## 7. Name cases
 Store a person's name in a variable, and then print that person's name in lowercase, uppercase, and titlecase.

+## 8. Famous quote
+Print a famous quote, along with the name of the person who said it.